 Let’s illustrate this with an imaginary project.
 Say your company produces high-quality speakers you have spent years developing and perfecting.
 You want a website to showcase your product and attract potential customers and investors.

-This is a type of project that requires more advanced web development and potentially includes some hurdles along the way.
+This type of project requires more advanced web development and potentially includes some hurdles along the way.

 Putting your ideas down onto paper, and turning your website ideas into a reality, can seem like a daunting task.
-Here’s a short laundry list of things to keep in mind when you’re thinking about building a website for your brand, product, or service.
+Here’s a short list of things to remember when building your brand, product, or service website.
 Of course, this list isn’t exhaustive, but these are some of the most important things to consider for any web development project.

 Sometimes, you may come across agencies that offer cheaper services or know individuals who claim to “make websites”.
-While it may seem like an attractive option, I assure you that this type of engagement will end up costing you more in the long run.
+While it may seem like an attractive option, I assure you that this type of engagement will cost you more in the long run.

-This approach may be suitable if you’re starting out on a limited budget.
-However, as your company grows and evolves, implementing any changes becomes time-consuming.
+This approach may be suitable if starting on a limited budget.
+However, implementing any changes becomes time-consuming as your company grows and evolves.
 Solo developers or small agencies may not have the necessary resources to support your growing company.
 They also might work with a “let’s make this fast and fix it later” mindset, which can lead to website crashes, code problems, legacy issues, and more.

-To make sure you choose your future development partner wisely, we’ve prepared a list of questions that will help you in the selection process.
+To make sure you choose your future development partner wisely, we’ve prepared a list of questions to help you select.

 One of the key factors that can determine the success or failure of your project is the technology stack used to build your website.
 Sometimes, companies opt for trendy or cutting-edge technologies without fully understanding their implications.
 While it may seem exciting to use the latest tools, it can lead to compatibility issues, limited developer expertise, and increased development time and costs.